1. What is the role of a model?

 13. Do I have to pay any fees to be a model?

 There are no registration fees associated to being a model.
 We depend on commission extracted from the jobs that you do.
-Our commission fee range from 20-25%, depending on the job.
+Our commission fee range from 20-30%, depending on the job.

-Our models are treated in the same way that employees in other industries are treated.
+Our official models are treated in the same way that employees in other industries are treated.
 The costs associated with developing your portfolio will be covered by us.
 Subsidised groomng and catwalk training will only be given to selected models.

-14. Do I need a work permit to work as a model if I am not a Singaporean?
+16. Do I need a work permit to work as a model if I am not a Singaporean?

 Foreign students studying in Singapore should check whether they are exempt from work permit.
 Click here to find out more.